What is UI design? A complete guide for 2025

 • Sketch: A vector graphics editor used for drawing, wireframing, prototyping and design handoff.
 Sketch is considered an industry-standard design tool, used by both UX and UI designers.

 • Figma: A web-based interface design tool built for fast and collaborative design.
-Just like Sketch and Adobe XD, Figma is a vector graphics editor that will take you from early-stage ideation through to interactive prototyping.
+Figma is a vector graphics editor that will take you from early-stage ideation through to interactive prototyping.

 You can discover more tools in our complete UI design tools guide.